Bunny21052002/Quiz-App-True-or-False-/README.md

 For help getting started with Flutter development, view the [online documentation](https://docs.flutter.dev/), which offers tutorials, samples, guidance on mobile development, and a full API reference.

+This is a Basic quiz app made for logical understanding and passing data from one screen to another. the UI of the app is in UI folder.

+Packages used Google font, Cupertino Icons and media query is used to make this more efficient.